Protect your business from ransomware

 Types of ransomware and examples

-Two main forms of ransomware currently in circulation are:
+Two main forms of ransomware are:

 - Screen lockers - these freeze you out of your device by locking your screen and denying you access until you pay a fee.
 They don't typically interfere with the underlying system and files.
 Often, they come disguised as an official-looking warning message from law enforcement imposing a fine for supposed online indiscretions or activities.

-- Crypto ransomware- these infect your devices and, when installed, begin hijacking your files, turning your data unreadable.
+- Crypto ransomware - these infect your devices and, when installed, begin hijacking your files, turning your data unreadable.
 When this process concludes, the malware brings up a message demanding payment, often in BitCoin, for a private decryption key that would allow you to regain access to your data.
 If you refuse to pay the ransom, the criminals threaten to destroy the key and keep your data encrypted.

-More recently, ransomware-as-a-service tools such as Shark have become prevalent.
+In recent times, ransomware-as-a-service tools such as Shark have become prevalent.
 The code of such tools is distributed free of charge, but its creators get a percentage of every successful ransom collected.

 How to respond to a ransomware infection